ts4z/barge-rulebook/main.md

 As of this writing, I'm taking submissions and other corrections for the rulebook.
-The "source code" for the rulebook is now available on GitHub [here](https://github.com/ts4z/barge-rulebook), including a full edit history of changes since the 2024 reconstruction.
+The "source code" for the rulebook is now available on GitHub [here](https://github.com/ts4z/barge-rulebook), including an version history of changes since the 2024 reconstruction.

-Also, I would like to keep this rulebook fairly light, but having more context on each game would still be welcome.
+I would like to keep this rulebook fairly light, but having more context on each game would still be welcome.

 From the Preface from the 2021 Edition